zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-the-database/4/_index.md

 ## 4. Create a database table and some sample data

-Now we have the database set up, along with a user to manage it.
-Now let's create a database table along with some sample data to test with.
+Now the database is set up, along with a user to manage it.
+Next, let's create a database table along with some sample data.

-To do so, we'll create a MySQL script that defines the table and our sample data, and then invoke that script from our recipe.
+We'll create a MySQL script that defines the table and our sample data, and then invoke that script from your recipe.

-Start by running the following `chef generate` command to create a file that will hold our script.
+Start by running the following `chef generate` command to create a file that will hold the script.

 ```bash
 # ~/chef-repo